 Impact

 A side‑channel flaw was found in the media handling component of Google Chrome that permits a remote attacker to leak data from a different origin.
 By loading a specially crafted HTML page, an attacker can extract content that should otherwise be protected by the same‑origin policy.
-The CWE classification is 1300, indicating information disclosure through subtle side‑channel effects.
+The CWE classification is 1300 and 346, indicating information disclosure through subtle side‑channel effects and a potential failure in authentication or access verification.
 The Chromium project rates the overall severity as low because the attack requires no privileged access and is limited to information leakage rather than code execution or denial of service.

 Affected Systems